pereaanamaria/prostate_cancer_classifier/README.md

 foundational capabilities for developing healthcare imaging training workflows in a native PyTorch paradigm.
 [4]

 ## Training
-The [`Training`](Training.ipynb) notebook will train the model.
+The [`Train_and_Evaluate`](Train_and_Evaluate.ipynb) notebook will train the model.
 It is based on the MONAI 3D classification tutorial.
 The model uses a DenseNet-121 architecture, along with Binary Cross Entropy loss function, as well as an Adam optimizer.

 ## Bibliography
 [1] Hugegene, <a href='https://towardsdatascience.com/3d-cnn-classification-of-prostate-tumour-on-multi-parametric-mri-sequences-prostatex-2-cced525394bb'>